 87% of B2B marketing professionals reported that product collateral comes cheap, but is one of the least effective forms of marketing content.
 Only 20% gave it high marks for effectiveness.
 Blog posts had a similar ratio between effectiveness and the time and money required to create them, but scored below product collateral at 15%.

 In our next post we’ll cover what primary drivers B2B technology companies cite for creating new content and the changes reported in 2011 and 2013 surveys that reflect shifts in the demands on marketing organizations and how they’re adapting to meet them.

-Lauren Locke-Paddon is the Customer Success Manager at TechValidate.
+Lauren Locke-Paddon is the Director of Customer Success at TechValidate.
 She leads the customer success team with a focus on delivering high-touch consultative support that emphasizes results.